 The Magical Drop series is an essential for puzzle fans.
 It’s a shame the series never really got much exposure outside of Japan.
-It happens to be one of the best values in the puzzle genre for the Saturn.
+It has a much different setup than typical falling-block type puzzlers, but feels like a natural fit for those that enjoy the genre.
+Magical Drop III also happens to be one of the best values in the puzzle genre for the Saturn.

 SNK was a strong supporter of the Saturn in Japan and blessed gamers with handful of King of Fighters titles for the 32-bit machine before continuing their support on the Dreamcast.
 Each game should come with a RAM cart for about $15 each.
 Not a bad price at all for such solid fighters.
 However, keep in mind, you could purchase The King of Fighters Collection: The Orochi Saga, which contains all three games for the same price

 This is one of Capcom’s lesser-known fighting gems and is a spiritual prequel to the Dreamcast game, Tech Romancer.
 Cyberbots is good change of pace for fighting fans and duking it out with large robots gives off a unique feeling of satisfaction 🙂

 Samurai Spirits III or IV: $18 each